isomerpages/moe-yishuninnovajc/_admissions/Direct School Admission/Overview.md

 * **Awards / certificates**&nbsp;based on past leadership experience&nbsp;
 * **Related leadership courses**&nbsp;that you have attended

-Successful applicants will serve as a student leader in YIJC.
+Successful applicants will serve as student leaders in the Students' Council Co-Curricular Activity at YIJC.

 ##### **(V) Language and Humanities**
 **Malay Language Elective Programme (MLEP)**<br>